 6. Wake up before them

 Also, try to create a routine for them as well.
-In the morning and evening make a mini to do list for them and have them check it off the fridge or tell you when they've finished a task, like brushing their teeth, having breakfast or packing their homework.
-That way they get used to the habit of school and also learn skills like being independent.
+In the morning and evening, make a mini-to-do list for them and have them check it off the fridge or tell you when they've finished a task, like brushing their teeth, having breakfast, or packing their homework.
+That way, they get used to the habit of school and also learn skills like being independent.

 7. Plan the week's food menu

-8. Your schedule, calendar and to do list
+8. Your schedule, calendar and to-do list

-Have a to do list and fill in your calendar, it will change your life.
-It allows the mess and chaos in your head, of things you need to get done, to be jotted down in one place, organized with the exact date and time.
-That way you won't have to worry about forgetting something.
-You also can make a shared family calendar on an app, so everyone can track what's happening to the other person and the kids.
+Have a to-do list and fill in your calendar; it will change your life.
+It allows the mess and chaos in your head of things you need to get done to be jotted down in one place, organized with the exact date and time.
+That way, you won't have to worry about forgetting something.
+You can also make a shared family calendar on an app, so everyone can track what's happening to the other person and the kids.

 20 Creative Activities to Do With Your Kids at Home